clinics make you Practice Ready

 The Debt Relief Clinic provides debt-related legal assistance on issues arising from past-due medical/hospital bills, loans, predatory lending, unfair/abusive collections practices, and more for under-served individuals in Hillsborough County, Florida.
 Students have an opportunity to represent clients in transactional matters, alternative dispute resolution, and pre-litigation resolution, all under the supervision of practicing attorneys.

-Estate Planning Clinic
+Estate Planning Clinics

 WMU-Cooley Innocence Project

-The WMU-Cooley Innocence Project here has the dual mission is to identify, provide legal assistance to, and secure the release of persons who are wrongfully imprisoned for crimes they did not commit, and to provide its rstudents with an excellent learning experience.
+The WMU-Cooley Innocence Project here has the dual mission is to identify, provide legal assistance to, and secure the release of persons who are wrongfully imprisoned for crimes they did not commit, and to provide its students with an excellent learning experience.
 The clinic accepts cases where DNA evidence may establish innocence.